philippinespire/pire_cssl_data_processing/scripts/README.md

 ## Step 2.
 Clumpify

-Clumpify can use a lot of ram and if it runs out you will loose files.  [checkClumpify.R]() should be run after clumpify to make sure no files ran out of ram.
-You can also use `sacct` to query how much ram was used to dial this in.
+Clumpify can use a lot of ram, and if it runs out, you will loose files.

 There are two ways to run, either as a normal sbatch script on a turing himem node:
 ```